 What's certain is that the illegal drug trade will keep on spewing out victims whether they end up in jail or in a mortuary.
 While wider society may view them as people who had it coming, it’s important to note that the victims of the kind of violence and control instigated by drug debts are almost entirely those with the least power and the least choice.

-Alice, the partner of a man who was killed last year over a drug debt, told me his death was down to incredibly harsh justice.
+Alice, the partner of a man who was killed last year over a drug debt, told me his death was down to incredibly harsh justice".
 "I guess the more involved he got in his own drug use, the more he had to find money," she said.
-"He obviously started to sell drugs for this man under the pretense that he will have money for his own drug habit.
-Yet, you don’t give a drug taker a large amount of drugs and not expect them to take the drugs themselves.
+"He obviously started to sell drugs for this man under the pretence that he will have money for his own drug habit.
+Yet, you don’t give a drug taker a massive amount of drugs and not expect them to take the drugs themselves.

-"When I cleared his apartment after he died, he had nothing of value left; he'd sold it all.
-He knew I would have got the money for him; if only he had asked.
-But I don’t know if he was given the time to ask anyone.
+"When I cleared his flat after he died he had nothing of value left; he'd sold it all.
+He knew I would have got the money for him, if only he had asked, but I don’t know if he was given the time to ask anyone.
 I feel sorry that my daughter has lost her dad, and I have to explain to her every few weeks why her dad cannot come alive again."